Barony (Ireland): Historical functions

 Several parallel local administrative divisions were formed in the nineteenth century, which were not based on the barony.
 The Poor Law Unions were established in 1838, each centred on an eponymous town; most new or altered responsibilities were given to them in subsequent decades.
 These Unions which were divided into district electoral divisions (DEDs) for funding purposes.
 Petty sessions courts for civil cases and quarter sessions for criminal cases used still another set of land divisions.

 For each two-seat county constituency in the Irish House of Commons, the election was held in the county town, with a separate polling booth for electors resident in each barony or half-baroiny.
 The single-seat divisions into which the Redistribution of Seats Act 1885 split most Irish county constituencies were defined largely or exclusively in terms of the baronies which they comprised; however, in some cases a barony was split parish by parish between two divisions.
 The 1891 census was the last for which returns were aggregated by barony as well as by Union and DED; the 1901 census used only the latter classification, though it and the 1911 census included the barony in the detailed returns.

-The 1898 Act replaced the county assizes with an elected county council; at a lower level, the county was divided into urban districts and rural districts, each with an elected council.
+The 1898 Act replaced the county assizes with an elected county council; at a lower level, the county was divided into urban and rural districts, each with an elected council.
 These councils had power to levy rates and build public works, and the baronial presentment sessions were abolished.